filipdanic/blogfolio/src/source/open-source-software/index.md

 ### 🛠 Utilities

 I’ve authored quite a few utilities so far.
 I love micro-modules like this and actively look for an opportunity to pluck out some code from my commercial projects and post in github.

+I keep a list of them here for reference:
 - <a href="https://github.com/filipdanic/is-of-type" target="_blank">**is-of-type**</a> – various utility functions such as `isString`, `isNumber`, `isDefinedAndNotNull`, etc.
 - <a href="https://github.com/filipdanic/matchcase" target="_blank">**functional-match-case**</a> – say goodbye to switch statements in JavaScript.
 - <a href="https://github.com/filipdanic/with-prefix" target="_blank">**with-prefix**</a> – ensures that a string starts with the given prefix, if it does not already.